-7.5.2 Breastfeeding Support
+7.5.1 Breastfeeding Support

 Support and counseling to help you breastfeed successfully is covered while you are pregnant and/or breastfeeding.
 We cover the purchase or rental charge for a breast pump and supplies.
-The maximum plan allowance (MPA) does apply when you buy the pump from a retail store.
+The maximum plan allowance (MPA) does apply when you buy the pump and supplies from a retail store.
 Charges for extra ice packs or coolers are not covered.
 Hospital grade pumps are covered when medically necessary.

-7.5.3 Circumcision
+7.5.2 Circumcision

-Circumcision for a newborn is covered when performed within 3 months of birth and may be performed without prior authorization.
-A circumcision beyond age 3 months must be medically necessary and prior authorized.
+Circumcision within 3 months of birth is covered without prior authorization.
+A circumcision after age 3 months must be medically necessary and prior authorized.

-7.5.4 Diagnostic Procedures
+7.5.3 Diagnostic Procedures